jrysana/nt/x.md

 ---

+## REPL

+You can enter the REPL by calling `x` with no arguments.

+You can quit with `^D` / `^C` or equivalent, or with the `-q` / `--quit` flags.

+The REPL is preferable for long inputs as it:

+1. Does not require quoting for function calls, whitespace, etc..
+2. Allows typical REPL history navigation, allowing you to modify your expression with ease.

+### Coming soon:

+- Mode support
+- Variables

+---

 ## Motivation

 There are, of course, many alternatives: native calculator apps, pen&paper, search engine calculator tools, and even other terminal-based calculators and REPLs.